ALX-SE-Algorithmia/Demo-Project/dohoudaniel/Python/README.md

 ### Description
 ----------------
-This is a calculator that prompt the user to enter two numbers and an arithmetic operator.
+This is a calculator that prompts the user to enter two numbers and an arithmetic operator.
 Upon the entry of the arithmetic operator, an arithmetic operation on the two numbers using the arithmetic operator takes place.
 The result is then printed to the screen.

 ### Arithmetic Operations Handled
 ---------------------------------